bredele/verify-email/README.md

 await verify("test@gmail.com");
 // => { valid: true, confidence: 'high' }

+// With debug information
+await verify("test@gmail.com", { debug: true });
+// => { valid: true, confidence: 'high', debug: { mxRecord: 'gmail-smtp-in.l.google.com' } }
 ```

 # Notes

-Most residential internet providers block outbound connections to port 25 and there's no reliable ay to bypass it.
+Most residential internet providers block outbound connections to port 25 and there's no reliable way to bypass it.
 This results in SMTP verification timeouts which lower the confidence score (you might be a medium confidence for emails that truly exists).

 ## Confidence Scoring